Services

 Fees

-Insurance companies have begun to place more and more restrictions on how therapy is conducted, ultimately not serving the best interest of their customers.
+Insurance companies have begun to place more and more restrictions on how mental health and psychiatric care is conducted, ultimately not serving the best interest my patients.
 I have chosen to not contract with insurance companies to give my clients more privacy, autonomy, and choice with their care.
-I provide a super-bill at the end of the month which is like an itemized receipt for services.
+I provide a super-bill upon patient request which is like an itemized receipt for services.
 It will include all the necessary information should you decide to seek reimbursement for sessions from your insurance company.
 If you have a PPO plan, you most likely can have some portion of the fee reimbursed.
 However, it is the client’s responsibility to call the number on the back of their insurance card to obtain the information about their benefits because a super-bill does not guarantee reimbursement.
 However, here are some questions that may help guide you:

 Please be aware that you are responsible for the fee at the time of service.